Myasthenia Gravis (MG) Plasma and Serum Samples

 These muscles are responsible for functions involving breathing and moving parts of the body, including the arms and legs.

-For example, if someone has myasthenia gravis (MG), they may notice that during a meal, their jaw muscles become tired and weak, interfering with their ability to chew food.
+For example, if someone has myasthenia graves (MG), they may notice that during a meal, their jaw muscles become tired and weak, interfering with their ability to chew food.
 After they have rested for a little while, the muscles may become strong again, allowing them to resume eating.

 Available treatments can control symptoms and often allow patients to have a relatively high quality of life.
 Most individuals with the condition have a normal life expectancy.